 - 150g chopped good quality dark chocolate

-- In a free stand mixer or by hand (I have done both) beat the butter and both sugars together until smooth (like you would when you cream together for a cake).
+- Preheat the oven to 180 degrees C and line a baking tray(s) with baking paper.
+In a free stand mixer or by hand (I have done both) beat the butter and both sugars together until smooth (like you would when you cream together for a cake).
 Then simply whisk together the egg and Vanilla and add to the sugar/butter mixture until combined

 - Next add the dry ingredients (flour and baking powder) and mix again with your wooden spoon – the liquid mixture will become thicker and stiff and you start to have a dough like texture

 - Add your chopped chocolate and mix with the spoon so it is equally dispersed into the dough.
-You can now roll out your cookie dough into a sausage shape and wrap tightly in cling film – it will keep in the fridge for around 3-5 days (just make sure it doesn’t dry out) or you can use to make cookies straight away by rolling a golf ball sized amount of dough in the palms of your hands and placing on a lined baking tray – ensure each ball of dough is about 3cms apart
+You can now roll out your cookie dough into a sausage shape and wrap tightly in cling film if using for another time (see tip above) or you can use to make cookies straight away by rolling a golf ball sized amount of dough in the palms of your hands and placing on a lined baking tray – ensure each ball of dough is about 3cms apart

 Enjoy!
 Nic x